Sanketagrawal08/Sanketagrawal08/README.md

 ### ⚡ Fun Facts

-- 🧠 I integrate AI like transformers.js and OpenAI into my full-stack apps
 - 🧩 I enjoy turning boring features into smart, intuitive workflows
 - 💬 Always up for tech discussions, DSA practice, or project collaboration

 ---

 > ⭐ *“Code like a developer, think like a product designer.”*